 I spent a day painting out charts and decided to do this with every painting for hands-on references.

 At a liquidation center, I found bargain-priced gloss photo paper that is card stock.
-I tried painting with oils on it and it works awesome for my experimental paint palettes and the oils do not soak through on the other side of the paper.
+I tried painting with oils on it, and it works fantastically for my experimental paint palettes; the oils do not soak through to the other side of the paper.
 I have a page binder punch to make my references into tidy booklets with clear covers and plastic binder coils.
 I find more uses for that thing like recipes, knitting patterns, etc. I print off the web.

 Part of me wants to rush ahead and skip these preparation steps and get to painting but the teacher that lives inside me says take time and make it a learning process.
-I learn so much more by setting myself up like an art school that might assign lessons that will help me to remember what I have done.
+I learn more by setting myself up like an art school that might assign lessons to help me remember what I have done.

 I decided for my 'Deer Trail' painting, I would give John Carlson's Triad Palette a try by using 3 colors per palette, and there will be 3 palettes (9 colors altogether not including white & black).
 The first layer uses only the earthy dark tones to set the stage for the brighter warm hues that bring in the sunshine and the last set of hues is cool bright colors that bring the shadows to reflect the colors from the areas with less sunlight.